Who are The Apiary Fellows?

 Our new fellows will be Convening over the next year, August in Adelaide, October in Canberra and again in March 2023 on the east coast to learn and apply the theory, skills and mindsets of systemic leadership to create change for children in Australia.

 The Apiary Fellowship was initiated in 2019, with a cross section of leaders from the early learning system.
 Encompassing peak bodies, representatives from the spectrum of early learning settings, including teachers and pedagogical leads, the inaugural cohort set out with the Front Project on a journey to build capacity in systemic leadership, grow understanding of the system, and undertake collective action.

 2020 Apiary Fellows

-We’re delighted to announce a new cohort of 2020 Apiary Fellows has been selected.
-As the second cohort to be appointed since the program’s inception, the 18 new additions join the inaugural group of 10 Fellows.
+We welcomed a new cohort of Apiary Fellows in 2020.
+As the second cohort to be appointed since the program’s inception, the 18 new additions joined the inaugural group of 10 Fellows.